Virtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 7. Olefin

-One of the key advantages of olefin is its excellent resistance to various weather conditions.
-It is highly resistant to moisture, which prevents mold and mildew growth.
-Additionally, olefin does not absorb water, allowing it to dry quickly after rain or spills.
+One of the key advantages of olefin as a material is its excellent resistance to various weather conditions.
+It’s highly resistant to moisture, which prevents mold and mildew growth.
+Plus, it dries quickly, which is perfect for those unexpected rain showers or accidental spills.

-But, one thing to keep in mind is that olefin can be sensitive to high temperatures and may melt if exposed to extreme heat or direct contact with hot objects.
-So, avoid placing any hot objects on olefin fabric surfaces like sofa cushions.
+However, one thing to keep in mind is that olefin can be sensitive to high temperatures and may melt if exposed to extreme heat or direct contact with hot objects.
+So, avoid placing any hot objects directly on your olefin furniture.

 The Maui Lounge Chairs feature weather-resistant cushions, ensuring that your outdoor lounging is fuss-free!
 Picture credits: @mishandkirk